 Chris Stirewalt gives us an inside view of the rage-driven political environment we’ve found ourselves plunged into.
 From Amazon on his book “Broken News:” “Rage revenue-addicted news companies are plagued by shoddy reporting, sensationalism, groupthink, and brain-dead partisan tribalism.
 Yep.

-Our annual town hall pairs commissioners from the City of Tallahassee and Leon County to have a constructive (and neighborly) cross-governmental discussion about where we are, where we’re going and what the challenges ahead might be.
+Our annual town hall pairs commissioners from the City of Tallahassee and Leon County to have a constructive (and neighborly) discussion about where we are, where we’re going and what the challenges ahead might be.

 Our current divisions—one American from another—are deep and wide.
 But what if we are profoundly, completely and tragically wrong about each other?
 What if it’s our own mistaken assumptions about the true beliefs of people on our “side” that is driving the escalating tensions?
 We’d best figure that out.
 Fast.

 Let Friendship Redeem the Republic: God Squad Edition.
 In our year-long celebration of the superpower of healthy friendships across differences, you’ll meet God Squad’s friends who they don’t quite agree with (and we’ll encourage the audience to bring their own).

 According to our special guest Mónica Guzmán, seeing where people are coming from isn’t just possible—it’s how we ought to be living our lives.
 “The barriers between us are lower than we think.”
 Find the answers you need by talking with people—rather than about them—and asking the questions you want across the divides you want, curiously.

 It’s an election year.
 Should churches have political candidates speak at Sunday services?
 Should clergy tell congregants how to vote?
 Should congregations organize political rallies or get-out-the-vote efforts?
 What are the proper lines for religious involvement in politics?
 And what are the consequences when these lines get crossed?